Meadow Surprises Question Answer

-meadow surprises poem class 7 summary
+meadow surprises poem summary

 The poem "Meadow Surprises" is written by Lois Brandt Phillips.
 It talks about the surprises that a meadow offers.
 The poem is divided into six stanzas with four lines each.